AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/workfront-fusion-basics/faq.md

 ### Answer

-A connection is the link between your Workfront Fusion account and the third-party service you want to use.
+A connection is the link between your [!DNL Workfront Fusion] account and the third-party service you want to use.
 The connection can be easily created when editing a scenario.
 To add a connection, click the **Add** button in the module setting and follow the step-by-step instructions.

-For more information, see [About connecting Adobe Workfront Fusion to an app or service](../../workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md).
+For more information, see [About connecting [!DNL Adobe Workfront Fusion] to an app or service](../../workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md).